Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m2/task2.2/readme.md

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m2/task2.2/030.png)

-## 9
+## Part 9

-Explored domain name registration procedure via Amazon Route 53 and noted that the service is not free, thus eventually decided to register a new domain name in pp.ua zone
+Explored domain name registration procedure via Amazon Route 53 and noted that the service is not free, thus eventually decided to register a new domain name in pp.ua zone to use it at step 15

-## 10
+## Part 10

 Launched and configured a WordPress instance with Amazon Lightsail